-iando.ai answers tenant ceiling stain, active drip, sagging drywall, owner-update, access, photo, and vendor-pressure calls 24/7 so resident impact and the next approved dispatch or callback path are captured before the issue spreads.
+iando.ai is a property management ceiling leak answering service for tenant ceiling stain, active drip, sagging drywall, unit-below, owner-proof, access, photo, and vendor-pressure calls so resident impact and the next approved dispatch or callback path are captured before the issue spreads.

-• 24/7 first answer for tenant ceiling stain, active drip, and water-above-room calls
+• 24/7 first answer for tenant ceiling stain, active drip, unit-below, and water-above-room calls

-• Resident impact, active water, photos, access, unit-below context, and owner deadline captured
+• Resident impact, active water, photos, access, prior tickets, and owner deadline captured

-• Restoration, plumbing, roof, HVAC, drywall, resident update, and vendor paths separated
+• Restoration, plumbing, roof, HVAC, drywall, resident update, no-access, and vendor paths separated

 • Electrical, structural, mold, habitability, insurance, cost, and exact-time questions sent to staff